-Despite the difficulties dwelt upon in the preceding chapter, the most satisfactory materials for studying business cycles are statistical data-not mere business indexes, like those shown in the preceding charts, but series showing month by month the fluctuations of many types of economic activity.
-But we have found that the periods and the places for which such data can be had in abundance are few.
-Hence we have been forced to recognize that narrow limits of time and of space are drawn around the quantitative study of business fluctuations.
-We cannot trace back business cycles to their beginnings in any country of Europe by the aid of figures.
-Nor can we trace in figures the spread of business cycles to countries which are just beginning to standardize their economic life on the European pattern.
+Narrow limits of time and of space are thus drawn around the quantitative study of business fluctuations.
+One cannot trace back business cycles to their beginnings in any country of Europe by the aid of figures.
+Nor can one trace in figures the spread of business cycles to countries which are just beginning to standardize their economic life on the European pattern.
 For the compilation of abundant statistics of business activities does not begin in any country until the business activities themselves have become highly organized.
 That comes later than business cycles.